MacsiDigital/laravel-api-client/README.md

 ```

-We can pass an array directly into the relatedResource attribute if we dont want to create a persistant resource.
+We can pass an array directly into the relatedResource attribute if we don't want to create a persistent resource.

 ```php
     protected $relatedResource = [